Pion Weak Decay in a Magnetic Field

 \subsection{Charged Pion Decay Width and Branching Ratio}

 At zero magnetic field, the pion decay constant is defined by the pion-to-vacuum matrix element that is proportional to the usual pion decay constant, labelled $F_{\pi}^{(A1)}$ below,

 The left-current is supplied by the axial current that comes with an odd-number of pions.
 Upon turning on the magnetic field, there are further pion decay constants as there are Lorentz structures available not only through good momentum, $\wt{P}_{\mu}$ but also the magnetic field $F_{\mu\nu}$ and its dual field, $\wt{F}_{\mu\nu}$.
-Heuristically, there are further pion decay constants in the axial channel
+Heuristically, the matrix element is